In this article:

 - Current (or short-term) assets, which will be sold, converted to cash, or liquidated within one year.
 Accounts receivable and inventory are good examples of short-term assets.
 Most short-term assets amortize, or spread their value over their useful life.

-- Long-term (or fixed) assets, which are not intended to be turned into cash or be consumed within one year.
-Long-term assets could be computers, office furniture, building improvements, vehicles, etc. Most long-term assets lose value, or depreciate, over their useful life.
+- Long-term (or fixed) assets, which are not intended to be turned into cash or consumed within one year.
+Long-term assets could be computers, office furniture, building improvements, vehicles, etc. Most long-term assets slowly lose value, or depreciate, over their useful life.

 Setting the useful life of a short-term asset

-LivePlan calculates the amortization of short-term assets based on useful life of each asset.
+LivePlan calculates the amortization of short-term assets based on the useful life of each asset.
 The useful life is the length of time you think the asset will provide value to your business.